 Vendors sell almost everything you need for meal preparation, or you can buy freshly- made food to eat there or take home.
-You can find selections from appetizers to desserts including seafood, game, meat, artisan food, pastries, confectionery, beer, wine, liquor and more.
+Moreover, you can find selections from appetizers to desserts including seafood, game, meat, artisan food, pastries, confectionery, beer, wine, liquor, and more.

 In addition to filling your pantry, you can deck out your home and tabletop with ceramics, textiles, art, and flowers.

 Give yourself time to shop and sample their traditional and international selections.
 Furthermore, you should arrive hungry to get the most out of the Borough Market experience.